Financial Assistance Policy

-- Entrance Financial Assistance: available to new students applying to come into the school in Grade 8, includes a tuition discount and a waiving of the “New Student Entrance Fee”.
+- EEntrance Financial Assistance: available to new students applying to come into the school in Grade 8, includes a discount to the tuition and “New Student Entrance Fee”.
 Section 3.0 provides more details on Entrance Financial Assistance.

 - Hardship Financial Assistance: available to or any families in SK to Grade 12 whose circumstances change unexpectedly.
 Section 4.0 provides more details on Hardship Financial Assistance.

 In both cases, financial assistance will provide a discount of up to 98% of the annual tuition fee.
 Further, assistance will be available for some additional incidental and discretionary expenses costs including uniform purchases, overnight curricular and co-curricular excursions, and costs associated with co-curricular activities.